uroflavin/roadmap/schema/roadmap.md

 # JSON Schema

-*A road map represents a high-level plan for a project or team.*
+*A roadmap represents a high-level plan for a project or team.*

 ## Properties